Aurelian-C/React-Summary_App/src/markdowns/07_Handling_side_effects/Removing_Effect_dependencies.md

 ![Removing_Effect_dependencies](../../img/Removing_Effect_dependencies.jpg)

-==[Reactive values](https://beta.reactjs.org/learn/lifecycle-of-reactive-effects#all-variables-declared-in-the-component-body-are-reactive) include props and all variables and functions declared directly inside of your component==.
+==Reactive values include props and all variables and functions declared directly inside of your component==.
 Since `roomId` is a reactive value, you can’t remove it from the dependency list.
 The linter wouldn’t allow it:

 ![Removing_Effect_dependencies1](../../img/Removing_Effect_dependencies1.jpg)

 And the linter would be right!
-Since `roomId` may change over time, this would introduce a bug in your code. ==To remove a dependency, you need to “prove” to the linter that it doesn’t need to be a dependency==.
+Since `roomId` may change over time, this would introduce a bug in your code.

+==To remove a dependency, you need to “prove” to the linter that it doesn’t need to be a dependency==.
 For example, you can move `roomId` out of your component to prove that it’s not reactive and won’t change on re-renders:

 ![Removing_Effect_dependencies2](../../img/Removing_Effect_dependencies2.jpg)

 Now that `roomId` is not a reactive value (and can’t change on a re-render), it doesn’t need to be a dependency.
+This is why you could now specify an empty (`[]`) dependency list.
+Your Effect *really doesn’t* depend on any reactive value anymore, so it *really doesn’t* need to re-run when any of the component’s props or state change.

 ## To change the dependencies, change the code